Here are some ways that anyone can learn horse behavior by developing their own horse sense and how their horse’s behavior can be caused by humans.

 Healthy horses thrive on tidy assertiveness that does not take much time or energy: Keeping their head lowered, ears sideways, eyes soft, lips and chin relaxed, they are using the horse version of “O” posture and maintaining a Zero inner energy.
 By having the foundation be Zero, it is easier and easier for smaller and smaller versions of “X” to serve as boundaries.
 Horses are actually masters at the lowest level “X” messages.
 Most of us have seen a lead horse that rarely even lifts his head—his eyes alone are his “X.”

 Because humans tend to merge their X’s and O’s unconsciously, horses learn to tune us out.
 Then we find ourselves having to amplify our “X” energy to a ridiculous level to be heard.

 The Two Sides of the River

+The final way to know how a horse’s behavior is caused by human is learning the two different sides.
 After watching Dave catch, halter, and lead Timmy, I could see that he was a cheery, light-hearted guy who loved his horse but became stiff and defensive around him.
 This was understandable, because the moment Dave began leading the Mustang, Timmy began to attempt to chew on Dave.
 The horse wasn’t being completely offensive or dangerous in his behavior—instead it came across like a game that went kind of like this:

 Timmy: “I want to chew on your arm.”